johnsonkao0213/kill_time_detection/README.md

 * ACM CHI 2023 paper "Are You Killing Time?
 Predicting Smartphone Users’ Time-killing Moments via Fusion of Smartphone Sensor Data and Screenshots"

-This is the repository demonstrates the kill time detection in the paper.
-We provided the model structure and training weight, which you can download from the Rleases.
-However, according to the IRB policy, we are not able to provide the training dataset that we trained on our model.
-Therefore, you would like to collected your own screenshots to train the model.
-For the inference, we gave few screenshots as example that we created.
+This repository provides the code for the kill time detection described in the paper.
+The model structure and pre-trained weights can be downloaded from the releases section.
+However, due to IRB policy, we cannot provide the training dataset.
+You will need to collect your own screenshots for training the model.
+We have provided a few example screenshots for inference.

 # Requirements